Zayante, California: History

 The Sayante, a local tribe of the Ohlone people, originally inhabited the area.
 Early history of the area recalls the Sayante people finding shelter and game in the plentiful forests.
 The area provided them with enough acorns, fish from Lompico and Newell Creek, and small game to live a peaceful, easy life.
 Temascals (sweat lodges), songs, and games were the rule, while fighting and thievery the exception.

-In 1769, the Spanish explorer Gaspar de Portolà discovered the land area which is now known as the City of Santa Cruz.
+In 1769, the Spanish explorer Gaspar de Portolá arrived to the area which is now known as the City of Santa Cruz.
 When Portola came upon the river which flows from the Santa Cruz Mountains to the sea, he named it San Lorenzo in honor of Saint Lawrence.
 He called the rolling hills above the river, Santa Cruz, which means "holy cross".
 Twenty-two years later, in 1791, Father Fermin de Lasuen established Mission Santa Cruz, the twelfth mission to be founded in California.